 What we don’t: You get what you pay for in terms of build quality and ice retention.

 There are almost always notable sacrifices when going this cheap, and the Coleman’s biggest downfall is its inability to keep ice frozen for long.
-Ice retention is listed at five days, but in our experience, it’s closer to two or three days in good conditions (the lack of lid latches certainly doesn’t help).
+Ice retention is listed at three days, but in our experience, it’s closer to two in good conditions (the lack of lid latches certainly doesn’t help).
 We recommend pre-chilling the cooler prior to loading it up (which we detail in our buying advice below) and keeping it in the shade to help maximize performance.
-But considering the Coleman undercuts most of the high-end rotomolded competition by $175 or more, it’s hard to be overly critical.
+But considering the Coleman undercuts most of the high-end rotomolded competition by $150 or more, it’s hard to be overly critical.
 In other words, for casual outings and shorter ones in particular, the Coleman is all many campers need and nothing they don’t.

-See the Coleman 316 Series 70-Quart
+See the Coleman Classic Series 70-Quart

 Best Small Cooler for Day Trips